Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Introduction

-As stated, the background distribution is not a statistically identifiable quantity, due to the potential presence of an unknown proportion of signal in the data.
+As stated, the background distribution is not a statistically identifiable quantity without further assumptions, due to the potential presence of an unknown proportion of signal in the data.
 Any analysis strategy must therefore make some modeling assumptions to make the background estimation problem tractable.
 As we discuss below, it is standard to assume that the background distribution is related in some way to the distribution of certain {\it auxiliary events}, which in turn is identifiable.
-An example of useful auxiliary events is those consisting of less than four observed $b$-quarks, since they are unlikely to be signal events, but are kinematically related to $4b$ background events~\citep{bryant2018}.
-Stated differently, the distribution of appropriately chosen auxiliary events is an identifiable estimand which has undergone a {\it distributional shift} relative to the non-identifiable background distribution of interest.
+An example of useful auxiliary events is those consisting of less than four observed $b$-quarks, since they are unlikely to be signal events, but are kinematically similar to the background events of interest~\citep{bryant2018}.
+Stated differently, the distribution of auxiliary events is an identifiable estimand which has undergone a {\it distributional shift} relative to the non-identifiable background distribution of interest.
 If the analyst has access to a sample of auxiliary events, its empirical distribution provides a first naive approximation of the desired background distribution.
-To obtain a more precise estimate, one must correct for the distributional shift and cross-check the assumptions used to do so.
+To obtain a more precise estimate, one must correct for the distributional shift.